National Equality March

+2009 LGBTQ rights protest in Washington, D.C.

 Rally at the west front of the United States Capitol following a march down Pennsylvania Avenue NW.

 The National Equality March was a national political rally that occurred October 11, 2009 in Washington, D.C.
 It called for equal protection for lesbian, gay, bisexual, and transgender (LGBT) people in all matters governed by civil law in all 50 states and the District of Columbia.
 The march was called for by activist David Mixner and implemented by Cleve Jones, and organized by Equality Across America and the Courage Campaign.
 Kip Williams and Robin McGehee served as co-directors.
 Leaders like actress Michelle Clunie, Courage Campaign marketing director, Billy Pollina and New York gubernatorial aide Peter Yacobellis hosted the first fundraiser in the spring of 2009.
 This was the first national march in Washington, D.C. for LGBT rights since the 2000 Millennium March.

 Many groups joined by also organizing other events for the weekend, which coincided with National Coming Out Day on October 11 and marked eleven years since the beating and murder of gay University of Wyoming student Matthew Shepard, which prompted national attention and action to expand hate crime laws.

 Equality Across America, which is fiscally sponsored by the non-profit Tides Center, states it intends to develop a network of decentralized organizers from each of the 435 U.S. Congressional districts.